lecy/Open-Data-for-Nonprofit-Research/Build_IRS990_E-Filer_Datasets/Data_Dictionary.md

 LOBNTAFFIL |Lobbying nontaxable amount of affiliated groups|Schedule C-II-A-1f(b)|Schedule C-II-A-1f(b)|.|**2013 and After PC Xpath**:  /Return/ReturnData/IRS990ScheduleC/LobbyingNontaxableAmountGrp/AffiliatedGroupTotalAmt<br/>**Pre-2013 PC Xpath**:  /Return/ReturnData/IRS990ScheduleC/LobbyingNontaxableAmount/AffiliatedGroupTotals<br/>**2013 and After EZ Xpath**:  /Return/ReturnData/IRS990ScheduleC/LobbyingNontaxableAmountGrp/AffiliatedGroupTotalAmt<br/>**Pre-2013 EZ Xpath**:  /Return/ReturnData/IRS990ScheduleC/LobbyingNontaxableAmount/AffiliatedGroupTotals

-Notes:

-ACCTMETHOD - removed and broken out into 1 variable for each accounting method: Accrual, Cash, Other.

-Fix TAXPREP so it represents whether an external agency filed the return - currently represents whether third party is authorized to speak with IRS regarding the returns.

-FORMORG - this field is supposed to represent the form or type of organization, but currently only indicates whether the nonprofit selected any of the options, but not which one was selected.
-It has been broken out into the 4 options on the forms